AtlasICL/lift_simulator/report/documentation.md

 - `total_floors` parameter specifies the number of floors in the building. **Note:** this value must be **strictly greater than 1** to be valid (explanation: a building with 1 floor does not require a lift, and a building with 0 or negative floors does not make sense).
 - `capacity` parameter denotes the capacity of the lift, measured as $x$ number of people.
 In the example file, the lift has a maximum capacity of 5 people. **Note:** this value must be **greater than or equal to 0** (explanation: a lift with a capacity of 0 people does not make sense, and idem for negative capacity).
 - `num_requests` parameter specifies the number of requests (people wanting to go to a different floor) to be simulated.
 This value will affect both main.py and gui.py entry points.

+If the user **fails to provide** any of the above parameters, they will be replaced by a default value.
+If the user **specifies a negative number** for any of the above parameters, our code will raise a ValueError, with an appropriate message.
+(Note that number of floors must be > 1, as a building with 1 floor would not have a lift system.)

 ## c) Build